Snowflake-Labs/sfguide-ai-video-search-with-snowflake-and-twelveLabs/ai_video_search_with_snowflake_and_twelveLabs.md

 id: ai-video-search-with-snowflake-and-twelveLabs
-summary: This guide outlines the process for creating a video search and summarization workflow in Snowflake Notebook on Container Runtime.
+summary: This guide outlines the step-by-step process for creating a video search and summarization workflow in Snowflake Notebook on Container Runtime.
 categories: featured,getting-started,data-science-&-ml,data-engineering,app-development
 environments: web
 status: Published